martir5913/Arca.NET/Arca.SDK/README.md

 - **Named Pipes** - Comunicación local ultra-rápida (< 1ms de latencia)
 - **Autenticación** - API Keys con permisos granulares
 - **Thread-safe** - Seguro para uso concurrente

+## License

+### Arca.SDK
+Arca.SDK is licensed under the MIT License and may be freely used, modified, and redistributed.

+### Arca.NET
+The main Arca.NET application is Source-Available.
+See LICENSE-ARCA-NET.txt for details.